April is National County Government Month - NewsBreak

 “Some things we are highlighting this month, number one is our incredible workforce that manages all of these aspects making our community thrive.
 It’s really about showcasing what we do, how we create value in our community, and to show off the enthusiasm and pride in public service that we have while we’re doing it.”Janis Gallagher, Pitt County Manager

-In supporting that workforce, the county will host a job fair Thursday, April 21st from 4 – 7pm at the Mark W. Owens Jr. Auditorium, Pitt County Agricultural Center.
+In supporting that workforce, the county will host a job fair Thursday from 4 – 7 pm at the Mark W. Owens Jr. Auditorium of the Pitt County Agricultural Center.

-They are also starting an Employee Recognition Program this year.
+They are also starting an employee recognition program this year.
 This will be the first month the county will recognize a Pitt County employee of the month.
-The employee of the month will be publically announced at the Board of Commissioners meeting Monday, April 18th where the individual will receive a certificate and a $100 check.
+The employee of the month will be publically announced at the Board of Commissioners meeting on April 18, where the individual will receive a certificate and a $100 check.

 For the latest news, weather, sports, and streaming video, head to WNCT.